DeviprasadShetty9833/DSA_in_C_Tutorial/README.md

 <table>
 <tr><td>

-▶️ An Abstract Data Type (ADT) is a high-level description of a data structure that specifes its behavior from the user’s perspective without focusing on its implementation.
+<br> ▶️ An Abstract Data Type (ADT) is a high-level description of a data structure that specifes its behavior from the user’s perspective without focusing on its implementation.

-▶️ It defnes a set of values and operations that can be performed on the data, abstracting away the underlying details.
+<br> ▶️ It defnes a set of values and operations that can be performed on the data, abstracting away the underlying details.

 <details>
   <summary>Click to expand</summary>